Thermodynamics of Black Holes, far from Equilibrium

 However, as remarked earlier, BHs are also more complicated!
 In thermodynamics, the notion of total energy of a system in a non-equilibrium state is well-defined.
 In general relativity, on the other hand, the notion of energy is tied to causal vector fields.
-On KHs, it was natural to use the horizon Killing field $\ko^a$ to define energy/charge $\Qko$ that appears on the left side of (\ref{BCHlaw}).
+On KHs, it was natural to use the horizon Killing field $\ko^a$ to define energy/charge $Q_{(\ko)} \,\=\, \f{\kappao\,A}{4\pi G}$.
 What would be its analog on DHSs?
 Recall that DHSs carry a preferred null direction field $k^a$ (with $\theta_{(k)} \=0$) which, furthermore, aligns with $\ko^a$ as a DHS reaches equilibrium, becoming an IHS (as in Fig. 1).
 Hence a natural replacement of $\ko^a$ would be an appropriately scaled vector $\xi^a$ that is parallel to $k^a$.
 Now, it was shown in \cite{Ashtekar:2003hk} that, thanks to the constraint equations on the DHS, there is an invariantly defined charge $Q_{(\xi)} [S]$ associated with any such $\xi^a$.
 Suppose the infalling flux ends at a MTS $\mathring{S}$ of the QLH, so that the DHS transitions to an IHS at $\mathring{S}$.
-Then, the DHS and IHS assignments of charges at $\mathring{S}$ would agree iff $\xi^a$ is chosen such that the DHS charge $Q_{(\xi)}[\mathring{S}]$ equals the IHS charge $\Qko \= \f{\kappao\,A}{4\pi G}|_{\mathring{S}}$ for any MTS $\mathring{S}$.
-Surprisingly, \emph{this consistency condition selects a unique $\xi^a$ on the DHS!}
+Then, the DHS and IHS assignments of charges at $\mathring{S}$ would agree \emph{if} $\xi^a$ could be chosen such that the DHS charge $Q_{(\xi)}[\mathring{S}]$ equals the IHS charge $\Qko \= \f{\kappao\,A}{4\pi G}|_{\mathring{S}}$ for any MTS $\mathring{S}$.
+Surprisingly, \emph{this consistency condition selects a unique $\xi^a$ on the DHS.}